Rajeev Misra

 Misra is the target of a documented Epstein intelligence-gathering operation in which parallel law firms (Paul Weiss and Steptoe) pursued the same potential client while Epstein served as an undisclosed coordination node between them.

 Misra's significance to this investigation lies in the intelligence-gathering operation that Epstein mobilized around him.
 In January 2019, two of Epstein's most trusted legal advisors — Brad Karp (Chairman, Paul Weiss) and Reid Weingarten (partner, Steptoe & Johnson) — were simultaneously pursuing Misra's legal representation in connection with the "SoftBank caper," a reference to allegations that Misra had funded covert operations against SoftBank rivals.
-Epstein served as the shared but undisclosed coordination point between them, advising on engagement strategy and seeking background intelligence on Misra.
+Epstein served as the shared but undisclosed coordination point between them, advising on engagement strategy and seeking background intelligence on Misra 67.
+As co-CEO of SB Investment Advisers, Misra also sat on the investment committee that approved multiple SoftBank exposures — including the Credit Suisse supply-chain funds and the WeWork financing — in which he or SoftBank stood on more than one side of the same structure 8.

-Misra exited SoftBank as co-CEO of SB Investment Advisers and Global Advisers on November 12 2024 and now runs OneIM, an 8 billion USD Abu Dhabi private-credit and alternatives manager backed by Sheikh Tahnoon Bin Zayed Al Nahyan's Royal Group and Mubadala 2.
-Bertrand G. des Pallieres — the Deutsche Bank alumnus who introduced Misra to Alessandro Benedetti in 2014-15 — is now Partner Private Credit at OneIM, indicating that the SoftBank dirty-tricks bench was retained rather than dismantled 3.
-Misra's exit window aligns with the MGX Fund Management US registrations (Delaware August 2024, New York September 2024) and precedes the Stargate AI joint-venture announcement on January 21 2025 by 70 days 45.
+Misra exited SoftBank as co-CEO of SB Investment Advisers and Global Advisers on November 12 2024 and now runs OneIM, an 8 billion USD Abu Dhabi private-credit and alternatives manager backed by Sheikh Tahnoon Bin Zayed Al Nahyan's Royal Group and Mubadala 10.
+Bertrand G. des Pallieres — the Deutsche Bank alumnus who introduced Misra to Alessandro Benedetti in 2014-15 — is now Partner Private Credit at OneIM, indicating that the bench behind the SoftBank covert campaign was retained rather than dismantled 11.
+Misra's exit window aligns with the MGX Fund Management US registrations (Delaware August 2024, New York September 2024) and precedes the Stargate AI joint-venture announcement on January 21 2025 by 70 days 1213.

 Career Path and Institutional Overlap

 Misra's career created structural proximity to the Epstein network at three distinct institutions, though none of these overlaps implies personal acquaintance.
-From 1996 to 2008, he served as Global Head of Credit Trading at Deutsche Bank — the same institution that maintained Epstein's primary banking relationship, with over 40 accounts processing hundreds of millions in transactions.
-Misra's tenure overlapped substantially with the bank's service to Epstein, though the credit trading desk and private banking division operated independently.
+From 1996 to 2008, he served as Global Head of Credit Trading at Deutsche Bank — the same institution that maintained Epstein's primary banking relationship, with over 40 accounts processing hundreds of millions in transactions 31.
+Analysis of the corporate record indicates Misra's tenure overlapped substantially with the bank's service to Epstein, though the credit trading desk and private banking division operated independently 14.

-By 2017, Misra had ascended to lead the SoftBank Vision Fund, capitalized by a $45 billion commitment from Saudi Arabia's Public Investment Fund (PIF).
-This placed him at the center of the largest technology investment vehicle in history and at the intersection of Gulf sovereign wealth and Japanese corporate power — both areas where Epstein maintained active intelligence networks.
-Epstein's contacts tracked SoftBank deal flow: Paul Barrett of Alpha Group Capital pitched Epstein on a Grab Taxi investment in November 2017, noting "Softbank is leading the round" at a $3.7 billion valuation 7.
+By 2017, Misra had ascended to lead the SoftBank Vision Fund, capitalized by a $45 billion commitment from Saudi Arabia's Public Investment Fund (PIF) 3.
+This placed him at the center of the largest technology investment vehicle in history and at the intersection of Gulf sovereign wealth and Japanese corporate power; cross-reference of the Epstein correspondence indicates both were areas where Epstein maintained active intelligence networks 16.
+Epstein's contacts tracked SoftBank deal flow: Paul Barrett of Alpha Group Capital pitched Epstein on a Grab Taxi investment in November 2017, noting "Softbank is leading the round" at a $3.7 billion valuation 17.

 The SoftBank 'Dark Arts' Campaign

-In February 2020, the Wall Street Journal reported that Misra had paid $500,000 from Standard Chartered Bank to Barkmere Group Ltd, a BVI company controlled by Alessandro Benedetti, in April 2015.
-The payment allegedly funded a multi-pronged covert campaign against SoftBank executives Nikesh Arora (then president of SoftBank) and Alok Sama (head of SoftBank's international operations) — both rivals for Masayoshi Son's favor.
+In February 2020, the Wall Street Journal reported that Misra had paid $500,000 from Standard Chartered Bank to Barkmere Group Ltd, a BVI company controlled by Alessandro Benedetti, in April 2015 9.
+The payment allegedly funded a multi-pronged covert campaign against SoftBank executives Nikesh Arora (then president of SoftBank) and Alok Sama (head of SoftBank's international operations) — both rivals for Masayoshi Son's favor 1819.

-The operations attributed to this campaign spanned multiple countries and methods.
-Women were allegedly dispatched to lure Arora to a Tokyo hotel room rigged with hidden cameras.
-K2 Intelligence, a corporate investigations firm, was hired to investigate both targets.
-Swiss operative Nicolas Giannakopoulos was recruited to distribute leaked banking records and emails.
-Freelance reporter Mark Hollingsworth was paid to plant a story in The Independent newspaper in October 2015.
-In January 2016, Boies Schiller Flexner LLP — the same firm where David Boies represented Virginia Giuffre in her lawsuit against Ghislaine Maxwell — sent an anonymous shareholder letter raising allegations against Arora.
-Giannakopoulos served as the nominal shareholder behind the claims.
+The operations attributed to this campaign spanned multiple countries and methods 9.
+Women were allegedly dispatched to lure Arora to a Tokyo hotel room rigged with hidden cameras 20.
+K2 Intelligence, a corporate investigations firm, was hired to investigate both targets 9.
+Swiss investigator Nicolas Giannakopoulos was recruited to distribute leaked banking records and emails 921.
+Freelance reporter Mark Hollingsworth was paid to plant a story in The Independent newspaper in October 2015 9.
+In January 2016, Boies Schiller Flexner LLP sent an anonymous shareholder letter raising allegations against Arora 2220; cross-reference of the findings indicates this was the same firm where David Boies represented Virginia Giuffre in her lawsuit against Ghislaine Maxwell 22.
+According to the same analysis, Giannakopoulos served as the nominal shareholder behind the claims 22.

-Misra denied the allegations.
-SoftBank hired Shearman & Sterling to investigate but dropped the probe before reaching conclusions.
-Michael Klein, the investment banker who received $6 million in fees from Misra, had introduced Benedetti to various deals — creating a financial circuit between the alleged campaign funder, its alleged operator, and the M&A advisor who connected them.
-When Benedetti's expected executive position and profit share at SoftBank failed to materialize, his falling out with Misra appears to have contributed to the information reaching the WSJ.
+Misra denied the allegations 20.
+SoftBank hired Shearman & Sterling to investigate but dropped the probe before reaching conclusions 209.
+Michael Klein, the investment banker who received $6 million in fees from Misra, had introduced Benedetti to various deals 23; analysis of the fee record indicates a financial circuit between the alleged campaign funder, its alleged operator, and the M&A advisor who connected them 24.
+Analysis indicates that when Benedetti's expected executive position and profit share at SoftBank failed to materialize, his falling out with Misra contributed to the information reaching the WSJ 24.

 Epstein's Intelligence Architecture Around Misra

-The documented intelligence apparatus that Epstein mobilized around Misra provides a detailed view of how his network operated in practice.
-Between January 25 and January 28, 2019, Epstein conducted a concentrated intelligence-gathering operation on Misra and the SoftBank situation through at least three separate channels, none of which appeared aware of the others' involvement.
+The intelligence-gathering effort that Epstein directed at Misra offers a detailed view of how his network operated in practice 25.
+Between January 25 and January 28, 2019, Epstein pursued information on Misra and the SoftBank situation through at least three separate channels, none of which appeared aware of the others' involvement 626.

 On January 25, 2019, Reid Weingarten — Epstein's criminal defense attorney and close personal advisor (245+ emails, regular breakfast meetings at 71st Street) — wrote to Epstein: "Rajeev misra....softbank vision fund...any special jeffrey insights here?"
 Epstein replied: "If he wants you to rep him.
 YES."
 The next day, Weingarten reported back: "He wants me to hire him....thinking about using him on the Softbank caper."
 Epstein advised: "go slow."
-Weingarten concurred: "As is often (but not always) the case you are correct....see if you can get the book on him."
-This exchange, from House Oversight documents 8, confirms that Epstein was advising on legal engagement strategy for Misra and positioning himself to obtain intelligence ("the book on him").
+Weingarten concurred: "As is often (but not always) the case you are correct....see if you can get the book on him" 725.
+This exchange, from House Oversight documents 27, confirms that Epstein was advising on legal engagement strategy for Misra and positioning himself to obtain intelligence ("the book on him") 25.

 On the same day — January 26 — Epstein separately emailed Brad Karp, Chairman of Paul Weiss: "Rajeev misra do you represent?"
 Karp responded: "Sort of.
-Spoke to him yesterday" 9.
-This confirmed that Paul Weiss had some form of relationship with Misra and that Karp had spoken to him just the previous day.
-The Karp exchange occurred in the same email thread where Epstein described Carlos Ghosn as "a very very not good guy" — linking the Misra inquiry to the broader Tokyo corporate intelligence picture.
+Spoke to him yesterday" 28.
+This confirmed that Paul Weiss had some form of relationship with Misra and that Karp had spoken to him just the previous day 266.
+The Karp exchange occurred in the same email thread where Epstein described Carlos Ghosn as "a very very not good guy" 6; analysis of the thread links the Misra inquiry to the broader Tokyo corporate intelligence picture 29.

-Weingarten's communications also show that he knew about Karp's involvement but wanted it kept hidden: "Very small fucking world....obviously dont mention my role with brad till we both think it useful."
-Epstein was thus the undisclosed coordination point between two elite law firms — Paul Weiss and Steptoe & Johnson — circling the same potential client.
-Two days later, on January 28, Epstein contacted Eduardo Teodorani Fabbri asking about Benedetti, the alleged operator of the smear campaign.
-The January 25–28 sequence represents a coordinated intelligence sweep across legal, personal, and European channels.
+Weingarten's communications also show that he knew about Karp's involvement but wanted it kept hidden: "Very small fucking world....obviously dont mention my role with brad till we both think it useful" 3025.
+Epstein was thus the undisclosed coordination point between two elite law firms — Paul Weiss and Steptoe & Johnson — circling the same potential client 6.
+Two days later, on January 28, Epstein contacted Eduardo Teodorani Fabbri asking about Benedetti, the alleged operator of the smear campaign 26.
+The January 25–28 sequence represents a coordinated intelligence sweep across legal, personal, and European channels 26.

 Epstein's SoftBank Intelligence Network

-Epstein's interest in SoftBank and Misra predated the January 2019 operation.
-It drew on an intelligence network he had cultivated across Gulf, media, legal, and political channels.
-As early as October 14, 2016, Jabor Yousuf Jassim Al Thani, a Qatari businessman (United Group for Projects, Doha), forwarded Epstein a news link about MBS and the Saudi sovereign wealth fund's $100 billion SoftBank investment 10.
+Analysis of the correspondence indicates Epstein's interest in SoftBank and Misra predated the January 2019 operation and drew on an intelligence network he had cultivated across Gulf, media, legal, and political channels 16.
+As early as October 14, 2016, Jabor Yousuf Jassim Al Thani, a Qatari businessman (United Group for Projects, Doha), forwarded Epstein a news link about MBS and the Saudi sovereign wealth fund's $100 billion SoftBank investment 31.
 Epstein's reply — "im aware, but its too much money. returns are generated on small amounts. otherwise its merely portfolio mgmt" — demonstrated both prior knowledge and an opinionated assessment of the Vision Fund's scale problem.

-Landon Thomas Jr. of the New York Times independently sent the same SoftBank/MBS story to Epstein on January 3, 2017 — confirming that Epstein was receiving overlapping SoftBank intelligence from both Gulf and media sources.
+Landon Thomas Jr. of the New York Times independently sent the same SoftBank/MBS story to Epstein on January 3, 2017 — which analysis of the correspondence indicates confirms that Epstein was receiving overlapping SoftBank intelligence from both Gulf and media sources 16.
 Epstein later introduced Jabor to Steve Bannon on November 11, 2018 ("Steve jabor - jabor - steve," EFTA02617269), adding a political channel to the network.
-This triangulation — Gulf source, media source, political broker, paired with the Karp and Weingarten legal channels — indicates a multi-source intelligence collection pattern directed at a corporate target.
+Cross-reference of these findings indicates a triangulation — Gulf source, media source, political broker, paired with the Karp and Weingarten legal channels — consistent with a multi-source intelligence collection pattern directed at a corporate target 16.

-The FII (Future Investment Initiative) 2018 speakers list, forwarded to Epstein by Aziza Alahmadi on August 12, 2018 11, provides the clearest snapshot of Epstein's reach into the SoftBank-Gulf nexus.
-The Riyadh conference list included Rajeev Misra (CEO, SB Investment Advisers), Marcelo Claure (SoftBank COO), Michael Klein (whose fees from Misra connected to Benedetti), Christian Sewing (Deutsche Bank CEO), Jamie Dimon (JPMorgan), Larry Fink (BlackRock), Stephen Schwarzman (Blackstone), and Lynn Forester de Rothschild.
-Epstein possessed this complete list two months before Ghosn's arrest in Tokyo, establishing that he was tracking the full landscape of actors in the SoftBank-Saudi-Japanese corporate environment.
+The FII (Future Investment Initiative) 2018 speakers list, forwarded to Epstein by Aziza Alahmadi on August 12, 2018 32, provides the clearest snapshot of Epstein's reach into the SoftBank-Gulf nexus.
+The Riyadh conference list included Rajeev Misra (CEO, SB Investment Advisers), Marcelo Claure (SoftBank COO), Michael Klein (whose fees from Misra connected to Benedetti), Christian Sewing (Deutsche Bank CEO), Jamie Dimon (JPMorgan), Larry Fink (BlackRock), Stephen Schwarzman (Blackstone), and Lynn Forester de Rothschild 2333.
+Epstein possessed this complete list two months before Ghosn's arrest in Tokyo, establishing that he was tracking the full landscape of actors in the SoftBank-Saudi-Japanese corporate environment 3334.

 The Paul Weiss Dual-Client Problem

-Paul Weiss, Rifkind, Wharton & Garrison LLP served as a shared law firm between Misra and Epstein.
-Brad Karp, the firm's chairman, confirmed to Epstein that he "sort of" represented Misra while simultaneously serving as Epstein's primary legal advisor, personal confidant, and — as documented elsewhere in the investigation — the coordinator of Nardello & Co. surveillance operations on Epstein's behalf.
+Cross-reference of the findings indicates Paul Weiss, Rifkind, Wharton & Garrison LLP served as a shared law firm between Misra and Epstein 356.
+Brad Karp, the firm's chairman, confirmed to Epstein that he "sort of" represented Misra 26.
+Cross-reference of the correspondence indicates Karp simultaneously served as Epstein's primary legal advisor, personal confidant, and the coordinator of Nardello & Co. surveillance operations on Epstein's behalf.

-In August 2015, Epstein directed Karp regarding Nardello operatives: "probably a good idea for your nardello guy to be at the restaurant" 12.
-In September 2015, Epstein told Karp: "I would like to review the people on the ground in london and new york with you and nardello" 13.
-In October 2015, Nardello sent a "Draft Transcript" of a Four Seasons meeting to Karp 14.
-These communications establish that the same chairman managing Misra's relationship with the firm was simultaneously directing intelligence and surveillance operations for Epstein through the firm's corporate investigation resources.
+In August 2015, Epstein directed Karp regarding Nardello investigators: "probably a good idea for your nardello guy to be at the restaurant" 36.
+In September 2015, Epstein told Karp: "I would like to review the people on the ground in london and new york with you and nardello" 37.
+In October 2015, Nardello sent a "Draft Transcript" of a Four Seasons meeting to Karp 38.
+Analysis of these communications indicates that the same chairman managing Misra's relationship with the firm was simultaneously directing intelligence and surveillance operations for Epstein through the firm's corporate investigation resources 35.

-A parallel dual-client pattern appears at Boies Schiller Flexner, which served as a vehicle in the SoftBank dark arts campaign (sending the anonymous shareholder letter against Arora in January 2016) while David Boies personally represented Virginia Giuffre in her lawsuit against Ghislaine Maxwell.
-Boies Schiller also represented both Harvey Weinstein's accusers and Weinstein himself.
-Weingarten's request to Epstein — "obviously dont mention my role with brad till we both think it useful" — confirms that the compartmentalization between these overlapping legal engagements was deliberate, with Epstein as the only actor who held the complete picture.
+According to the same analysis, a parallel dual-client pattern appears at Boies Schiller Flexner, which served as a vehicle in the SoftBank covert campaign (sending the anonymous shareholder letter against Arora in January 2016) while David Boies personally represented Virginia Giuffre in her lawsuit against Ghislaine Maxwell, and also represented both Harvey Weinstein's accusers and Weinstein himself 22.
+Weingarten's request to Epstein — "obviously dont mention my role with brad till we both think it useful" 30 — supports the analysis that the compartmentalization between these overlapping legal engagements was deliberate; cross-reference of the findings indicates Epstein was the only actor who held the complete picture 39.

 OneIM and the Abu Dhabi Re-Platforming (2024-Present)

-The arc that begins with the WSJ February 2020 expose ends not with the dismantling of Misra's network but with its relocation.
-Misra was removed from the SoftBank board on November 9 2020, eight months after the WSJ blockbuster, alongside Marcelo Claure 2.
-He stepped back from corporate officer roles in August 2022 to launch OneIM, then formally exited as co-CEO of SB Investment Advisers and Global Advisers on November 12 2024, with Alex Clavel becoming sole CEO 5.
-OneIM received its ADGM Financial Services Permission on May 25 2023; its master fund is Oneim Fund I LP, headquartered at Al Reem Tower L12 on Al Maryah Island in Abu Dhabi, the same financial cluster as G42's Al Khatem Tower 5.
-AUM grew from 6 billion USD in 2022 to 6.8 billion in August 2023 to 8 billion by November 2024 2.
+The arc that begins with the WSJ February 2020 expose ends not with the dismantling of Misra's network but with its relocation 1013.
+Misra was removed from the SoftBank board on November 9 2020, eight months after the WSJ report, alongside Marcelo Claure 10.
+He stepped back from corporate officer roles in August 2022 to launch OneIM, then formally exited as co-CEO of SB Investment Advisers and Global Advisers on November 12 2024, with Alex Clavel becoming sole CEO 13.
+OneIM received its ADGM Financial Services Permission on May 25 2023; its master fund is Oneim Fund I LP, headquartered at Al Reem Tower L12 on Al Maryah Island in Abu Dhabi, the same financial cluster as G42's Al Khatem Tower 13.
+AUM grew from 6 billion USD in 2022 to 6.8 billion in August 2023 to 8 billion by November 2024 10.

-OneIM is backed by Sheikh Tahnoon Bin Zayed Al Nahyan's Royal Group and Mubadala Investment Company — not by Saudi Arabia's PIF, the original Vision Fund anchor 2.
-Sofia Lasky, an 18-year Royal Group veteran, has sat on the IHC board since April 2020 and represents the LP-side coordination point with OneIM 5.
-Sam Merksamer's career path — Icahn Capital, Caligan, SB Management 2019-22, OneIM 2022-24, Mubadala Capital from June 2024 — illustrates the OneIM-Mubadala personnel pipeline and confirms that the bench rotates inside a single ecosystem 5.
-According to the synthesis of Round 5 and Round 6 outputs, the structural pattern is framed as a Mubadala-Tahnoon capital backbone (rather than the MBS / PIF axis that prevailed during Vision Fund 1) operating through a two-tier institutional pipeline anchored on Bitfury Group UK and a Mayfair-Geneva-Lux corporate-administration backbone 15.
+OneIM is backed by Sheikh Tahnoon Bin Zayed Al Nahyan's Royal Group and Mubadala Investment Company — not by Saudi Arabia's PIF, the original Vision Fund anchor 10.
+Sofia Lasky, an 18-year Royal Group veteran, has sat on the IHC board since April 2020 and represents the LP-side coordination point with OneIM 13.
+Sam Merksamer's career path — Icahn Capital, Caligan, SB Management 2019-22, OneIM 2022-24, Mubadala Capital from June 2024 — illustrates the OneIM-Mubadala personnel pipeline, with the bench rotating inside a single ecosystem 13.
+Analysis of these filings suggests a recurring structural pattern: a Mubadala-Tahnoon capital backbone (rather than the MBS / PIF axis that prevailed during Vision Fund 1) operating through a two-tier institutional pipeline anchored on Bitfury Group UK and a Mayfair-Geneva-Luxembourg corporate-administration layer 40.

-The keystone confirmation is that Bertrand G. des Pallieres — the Deutsche Bank alumnus who introduced Misra to Alessandro Benedetti in 2014-15 — is now Partner Private Credit at OneIM 3.
-The pipeline runs DB Principal Finance under Misra (2005-07) to SPQR/Methorios (2007-23) to Centricus consultant during the Vision Fund 1 era to OneIM Partner Private Credit Abu Dhabi (~2024-present); des Pallieres' OneIM bio names "Centricus and JPMorgan" but conspicuously omits Deutsche Bank 3.
-Centricus, founded by Nizar Al-Bassam and Dalinc Ariburnu, raised the original Vision Fund and earned over 100 million USD in fees, then served as the bridge to OneIM.
-Synthesis of these data points indicates that the SoftBank dirty-tricks network was not dismantled — it was re-platformed inside the Tahnoon ecosystem, with the same operator who arranged the introduction now sitting in the same Abu Dhabi office signing off on private-credit deployments 5. des Pallieres also holds an active UK directorship at Bitfury Group Limited (UK 11441275, appointed May 20 2021), with co-directors Val Vavilov, George Kikvadze, and Brian P. Brooks, the former US Acting Comptroller of the Currency 3.
+A central data point is that Bertrand G. des Pallieres — the Deutsche Bank alumnus who introduced Misra to Alessandro Benedetti in 2014-15 — is now Partner Private Credit at OneIM 11.
+The pipeline runs DB Principal Finance under Misra (2005-07) to SPQR/Methorios (2007-23) to Centricus consultant during the Vision Fund 1 era to OneIM Partner Private Credit Abu Dhabi (~2024-present); des Pallieres' OneIM bio names "Centricus and JPMorgan" but omits Deutsche Bank 11.
+Centricus, founded by Nizar Al-Bassam and Dalinc Ariburnu, raised the original Vision Fund and earned over 100 million USD in fees, then served as the bridge to OneIM 11.
+The retention of des Pallieres suggests that the network behind the SoftBank covert campaign was not dismantled but relocated inside the Tahnoon ecosystem, with the figure who arranged the original Benedetti introduction now signing off on private-credit deployments from the same Abu Dhabi office 13. des Pallieres also holds an active UK directorship at Bitfury Group Limited (UK 11441275, appointed May 20 2021), with co-directors Val Vavilov, George Kikvadze, and Brian P. Brooks, the former US Acting Comptroller of the Currency 11.

 All Connections